Donna Cariaga

-Donna Liza Cariaga (born September 21, 1994), known professionally as Donna Cariaga, is a Filipina comedienne, actress and TV personality best known for competing and winning on the second season of Funny One, a comedy competition segment in ABS-CBN noontime variety show It's Showtime and having her own segment in the show titled Donna What to Do, Donna What to Say after her win.
+Donna Liza Cariaga (born September 21, 1993) is a Filipina comedienne, actress, and television personality best known for competing and winning on the second season of Funny One, a comedy competition segment on the ABS-CBN noontime variety show It's Showtime, and having her own segment on the show titled Donna What to Do, Donna What to Say after her win.

 Early life and background

-Donna was an introvert when she was in highschool, despite being an introvert, she was elected SSC president in high school.
+Donna was an introvert when she was in high school; despite being an introvert, she was elected SSC president in high school.

-Donna studied Mass Communication at Baguio City’s Saint Louis University.
-She enrolled in the BA in Communication even though she wanted to be an engineer.
+Donna studied Mass Communication at Baguio City’s Saint Louis University, even though she wanted to be an engineer.